imediasystem/EasyBank/README.md

 ## 🔥 Project Name - EASYBANK

-See the live version of [BISTRO](https://imediasystem.github.io/Bistro/)
+See the live version of [EASYBANK](https://imediasystem.github.io/Bistro/)

-Developing a website for a local restaurant, emphasizing aesthetic design and ease of use with HTML, CSS, JavaScript, and React to attract and retain customers.
+Developing a landig page website for a commercial bank, emphasizing aesthetic design and ease of use with HTML, CSS, SASS and JavaScript to attract and retain customers.
 This project allows me to combine creativity with technical skills.

 &nbsp;